Asia shares left listless by mixed China data

-Taiwan’s government on Monday had to reassure investors it would stabilise stock and foreign exchange markets if needed amid a spike in COVID-19 cases.
-Stocks there were still down 1.1%.
+Taiwan's government on Monday had to reassure investors it would stabilise stock and foreign exchange markets if needed amid a spike in COVID-19 cases.
+Stocks there were still down 1.1% (.TWII).

-Japan’s Nikkei lost 0.7%, having also touched its lowest since early January last week.
-Data suggested inflation was a global phenomenon with Japan’s wholesale prices jumping 3.6% in April from a year earlier as rising energy and commodities costs ate into corporate margins.
+Japan's Nikkei (.N225) lost 0.7%, having also touched its lowest since early January last week.
+Data suggested inflation was a global phenomenon with Japan's wholesale prices jumping 3.6% in April from a year earlier as rising energy and commodities costs ate into corporate margins. read more

 S&P 500 futures and Nasdaq futures both eased 0.1%, following Friday's rally.